Joint Transmit and Pinching Beamforming Optimization in Pinching Antenna-Assisted Symbiotic Radio Systems: Gradient Descent-based Joint Beamforming Framework

 \subsection{Learning-aided GD Approach}

-In the conventional GD, computing and projecting the gradients as described in (16) and (19) is challenging and often intractable.
-In this paper, we propose a learning-aided GD (LGD) framework that introduces two self-defined layers wherein the optimization variables are directly modeled as learnable parameters, instead of converting the original problem into an alternating maximization framework.
-Thus, this effectively avoids complex matrix inversion operations and alternating optimization between variables.
+In conventional GD, computing and projecting the gradients as described in (16) and (19) can be challenging and often intractable.
+Moreover, selecting appropriate fixed step sizes $\left\{ {{\eta _1},{\eta _2}} \right\}$ is nontrivial and may significantly affect convergence performance.

+In this paper, we propose a learning-aided gradient descent (LGD) framework that follows the fundamental principle of the classical GD algorithm.
+Specifically, the proposed LGD introduces two self-defined layers in which the optimization variables are treated as learnable parameters and iteratively updated through back-propagation.
+In practice, the parameter updates are implemented using the Adam optimizer, which provides adaptive step sizes and momentum to improve convergence stability.
 Furthermore, the proposed LGD framework leverages automatic differentiation, enabling efficient and broadly applicable gradient descent solutions for practical optimization tasks \cite{9805773}.

+Fig. \ref{Fig.3} illustrates the architecture of the proposed LGD for joint beamforming, where $\Delta \bold{X} $ layer and ${\bold{W}}$ layer are implemented \footnotemark, with their parameters corresponding to the position offsets of PAs and the transmit beamforming matrix, both of which are iteratively updated at each step via back-propagation of the loss function $ {\cal F}$.
+Note that the channel location information of the BD, IR, and PRs constitutes the known parameter set $\mathbf{a} = \{ \mathbf{I}_k^{\text U},{\mathbf{I}_{\text{BD}}},{\mathbf{I}_{\text{IR}}}\} $, which is incorporated into the computation of $ {\cal F}$.
+Moreover, instead of being pre-trained on a dataset, the learnable parameters are adaptively optimized in a task-driven manner using gradient descent on problem (P1), without requiring labeled data.
+As a result, each update of the learnable parameter set $\bold{\Theta} = \{ \Delta \bold{X},\bold{W}\} $ can be regarded as a form of implicit training embedded within the optimization process.